The Lake Clementine Guide to Summer Fun

 Depending on where you are in Sacramento, it will take you about 45 minutes to an hour to get to Lower Lake Clementine (around 40 miles away).

-Hiking – Upper and Lower Lake Clementine
+Hiking Trails at Lake Clementine

 Foresthill Divide Loop Trail